 Is there free transportation from the Orlando International Airport to Disney’s All Star Movies Resort?

 Disney no longer offers complimentary transportation to or from the Orlando International Airport.
 Mears Connect provides a transportation service for $15.00 per adult and $13.00 per child.
 Advanced reservations are required.

 Is there a Resort Fee or Parking Charge at Disney’s All-Star Movies Resort?

-There are no Resort Fees at Disney’s All-Star Movies Resort but self-parking costs $15.00 per night for hotel guests.
+There are no Resort Fees or self-parking charges for hotel guests.

 How many pools are there at Disney’s All-Star Movies Resort?

 There are two pools at Disney’s All-Star Movies resort – the main Fantasia Pool (with adjacent kiddie pool) is located behind the Cinema Hall lobby building and the Duck Pool is located by the Mighty Ducks section of the resort.